| Home | TUTORIALS & OTHER LINKS | Classes | Project Images | Services | About | Contact |

 Graphic Artists Guild (GAG)

 http://www.gag.org/ - A national union of illustrators, designers, and other creatives who have come together to pursue common goals, share their experience, raise industry standards, and improve the ability of visual creators to achieve satisfying and rewarding careers.
-Northern California chapter: http://norcal.gag.org/
+Good info on copyright issues and the rights of artists.

 Ben's Extra-Strength Photoshop Tips

-http://www.digitalmastery.com/tips/ - Ben Willmore's periodic tips and tricks newsletter.
+http://www.digitalmastery.com/ - Ben Willmore's periodic tips and tricks.

 Artist Resources